OldMoses/CT-Vector/README.md

 # CT-Vector
-A 1000 second turn based ship vector utility
+A 1000 second turn based ship vector utility, written in QB64

 DEVELOPMENT AND USE NOTES: